igorwaw/web-advent/content/2015/06-lights/index.md

 ## Part 2

-It turns out the lights have many levels of brightness, "on" really means "inrease by 1", off - "decrease by one" and toggle - "increase by 2".
+It turns out the lights have many levels of brightness, "on" really means "increase by 1", off - "decrease by one" and toggle - "increase by 2".
 Of course it does.

 Unusually, I decided to put part 2 into a separate file.
-I also changed the visualization, instead of updating screen after each instruction, I do it only once, at the end of the program.
-Updating at every step would really slow down the calcultion as there are many cases of controlling individual pixels and this is slow in Pygame.
+I also changed the visualisation, instead of updating screen after each instruction, I do it only once, at the end of the program.
+Updating at every step would really slow down the calculation as there are many cases of controlling individual pixels and this is slow in Pygame.